readium/architecture/proposals/000-composite-fetcher-api.md

 #### Audiobook Manifest

-The resources of a remote audiobook are accessed through HTTP requests, using an `HTTPFetcher`.
+The resources of a remote audiobook are fetched with HTTP requests, using an `HTTPFetcher`.
 However, we can implement an offline cache by wrapping the fetcher in a `CachingFetcher`.

 <img src="assets/002-audiobook.svg">

 #### LCP Protected Package (Audiobook, LCPDF, etc.)

 The resources of a publication protected with LCP need to be decrypted.
-For that, We're using a `DecryptionTransformer` through a `TransformingFetcher`.
+For that, we're using a `DecryptionTransformer` embedded in a `TransformingFetcher`.
 Any remote resources declared in the manifest are fetched using an `HTTPFetcher`.

 <img src="assets/002-lcp.svg">

-#### EPUB Format
+#### EPUB

 The EPUB fetcher is one of the most complex:
-* An `HTTPFetcher` is used for remote resources access.
+* An `HTTPFetcher` is used for [remote resources](https://www.w3.org/publishing/epub3/epub-spec.html#sec-resource-locations).
 * The resources are transformed at two different levels:
   * in the *streamer*, to decrypt the content and deobfuscate fonts,
   * in the *navigator*, to inject the CSS and JavaScript necessary for rendering.

 <img src="assets/002-epub.svg">

+### `Fetcher` Interface

+Provides access to a `Resource` from a `Link`.

+#### Methods

+* `get(link: Link, parameters: Map<String, String> = {}) -> Resource`
+  * Returns the `Resource` at the given `Link.href`.
+    * A `Resource` is *always* returned, since for some cases we can't know if it exists before actually fetching it, such as HTTP.
+Therefore, errors are handled at the `Resource` level.
+  * `link: Link`
+    * Link targeting the resource.
+    * We're expecting a `Link` because a `Fetcher` might use its properties, e.g. to transform the resource.
+Therefore, `Publication::get()` makes sure that a complete `Link` is always provided to the `Fetcher`.
+  * `parameters: Map<String, String> = {}`
+    * HREF parameters that the source will understand, such as:
+      * when `Link::href` is templated,
+      * to append additional query parameters to an HTTP request.
+    * The parameters are expected to be percent-decoded.
+* `close()`
+  * Closes any opened file handles, removes temporary files, etc.

+### `Resource` Interface

+Acts as a proxy to an actual resource by handling read access.

+`Resource` caches the content lazily to optimize access to multiple properties, e.g. `length`, `read()`, etc.

+Every failable API returns a `Result<T, Resource.Error>` containing either the value, or a `Resource.Error` enum with the following cases:

+* `NotFound` equivalent to a 404 HTTP error.
+* `Forbidden` equivalent to a 403 HTTP error.
+  * This can be returned when trying to read a resource protected with a DRM that is not unlocked.
+* `Unavailable` equivalent to a 503 HTTP error.
+  * Used when the source can't be reached, e.g. no Internet connection, or an issue with the file system.
+  * Usually this is a temporary error.
+* `Other(Exception)` for any other error, such as HTTP 500.

+#### Properties

+* `link: Link`
+  * The link from which the resource was retrieved.
+  * It might be modified by the `Resource` to include additional metadata, e.g. the `Content-Type` HTTP header in `Link::type`.
+  * Link extensibility can be used to add extra metadata, for example:
+    * A `ZIPFetcher` might add a `compressedLength` property which could then be used by the `PositionsService` [to address this issue](https://github.com/readium/architecture/issues/123).
+    * Something equivalent to the `Cache-Control` HTTP header could be used to customize the behavior of a parent `CachingFetcher` for a given resource.
+* (lazy) `length: Result<Long, Resource.Error>`
+  * Data length from metadata if available, or calculated from reading the bytes otherwise.
+  * **Warning:** This API should never be called from the UI thread.
+An assertion will check this.
+  * This value must be treated as a hint, as it might not reflect the actual bytes length.
+To get the real length, you need to read the whole resource.

+#### Methods

+* `read(range: Range<Long>? = null) -> Result<ByteArray, Resource.Error>`
+  * Reads the bytes at the given `range`.
+  * **Warning:** This API should never be called from the UI thread.
+An assertion will check this.
+  * `range: Range<Long>? = null`
+    * When `range` is `null`, the whole content is returned.
+    * Out-of-range indexes are clamped to the available length automatically.
+  * The result may be cached for subsequent accesses.
+* `readAsString(encoding: Encoding? = null) -> Result<String, Resource.Error>`
+  * Reads the full content as a `String`.
+  * **Warning:** This API should never be called from the UI thread.
+An assertion will check this.
+  * `encoding: Encoding? = null`
+    * Encoding used to decode the bytes.
+    * If `null`, then it is parsed from the `charset` parameter of `link.type` using `MediaType::parameters`, and falls back on UTF-8.
+* `close()`
+  * Closes any opened file handles.
+  * **Warning:** This API should never be called from the UI thread.
+An assertion will check this.

+#### Implementations

+* `StringResource(link: Link, string: String)`
+  * Creates a `Resource` serving a string.
+* `BytesResource(link: Link, bytes: ByteArray)`
+  * Creates a `Resource` serving an array of bytes.
+* `FailureResource(link: Link, error: Resource.Error)`
+  * Creates a `Resource` that will always return the given error.

+The following `Fetcher` implementations are here only to draft use cases, so they should be implemented only when actually needed.

 ### Leaf Fetchers

 A leaf fetcher is an implementation of `Fetcher` handling the actual low-level bytes access.
-It doesn't delegates to any other `Fetcher`.
+It doesn't delegate to any other `Fetcher`.

 #### `FileFetcher` Class